Donors enjoy similar benefits to members and provide necessary funding to grow and sustain the Science Center and its mission.

 Vescolani is a member of several boards including; the Academy of Science of St. Louis, Forest Park Forever, BioSTL, Higher Education Consortium, Association of Science and Technology Centers, MICDS, St. Louis Regional Chamber & Growth Association and Forest Park Southeast Business Association.

-A native of East Lansing, Michigan and graduate of Michigan State University with his bachelor of science in education, he also has graduate biology coursework from Western Illinois University and graduate course work in Nonprofit Management from North Park University.
-Vescolani is a frequent speaker and lecturer both locally and abroad.
+A native of East Lansing, Michigan and graduate of Michigan State University with his bachelor of science in education, he also has graduate biology coursework from Western Illinois University and graduate course work in Nonprofit Management from North Park University and recently completed coursework at Harvard Kennedy School.

 Barbara Boyle is the Chief Operating and Financial Officer for the Saint Louis Science Center.
 In this role she leads financial, operational, administrative, technology and visitor services functions.